Btzel/simultaneous-localization-and-mapping/README.md

 Global Map Update: The global map is updated with points from the scans transformed according to the optimized poses, ensuring that new data is accurately integrated into the existing map.

 Visualization: The algorithm incorporates real-time visualization using PyQtGraph, displaying the global map and trajectory of the robot as it navigates the environment.

+# While this implementation shows great potential, there are definitely areas where we can make improvements.
+For future work, we could look into incorporating sensor fusion techniques, which would allow us to combine data from various sources—like inertial measurement units (IMUs)—to boost localization accuracy.
+Additionally, optimizing how we distribute workloads across computational tasks could really enhance performance, especially in real-time scenarios.